okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 <ApiLifecycle access="ie" />

 > **Note:** This feature is only available as a part of Okta Identity Engine.
-Please [contact support](https://support.okta.com/) for further information.
+[Contact support](https://support.okta.com/)  for information on the Identity Engine.

 The Okta Devices API provides a centralized integration platform to fetch and manage device information.
 Okta administrators can use these APIs to manage workforce identity Device object information.